Tuesday, September 23, 2025

 I know you're probably thinking, "what does this have to do with The Psychedelic Furs?", but the music videos for Strawberry Switchblade's singles "Since Yesterday" (the group's only UK top 5 hit), "Let Her Go", and "Who Knows What Love Is?" were all directed by Tim Pope, who did The Psychedelic Furs' iconic videos for "Love My Way", "Heaven", "The Ghost In You", "Here Come Cowboys", and "Angels Don't Cry".
 The "Since Yesterday" video kind of reminds me of "The Ghost In You" in a way, and what's interesting is I read that "Since Yesterday" is about nuclear war.
 That song came out in 1984, the same year as "Heaven", which is also about nuclear war!

-It's sad that Strawberry Switchblade never got the recognition they truly deserved and I definitely recommend listening to their self-titled LP.
+It's a shame that Strawberry Switchblade never got the recognition they truly deserved and I definitely recommend listening to their self-titled LP.
 My favorite song on the album is "Deep Water".

 Monday, April 28, 2025